ionCube Loader Hosting: Compare Hosting

 What are the differences between versions?

 The Pro version includes everything in the Basic Level ionCube, but adds a licensing feature, which allows you to create license files that expire after a specified amount of time, and IP/domain name restrictions.
-With their Cerberus version, you can further restrict the dispersal of your code through MAC Address-based licensing.

 What is obfuscation?